letonchanh/grasshopper/README.md

 Testing Platypus
 ----------------

-- To evaluate platypus on the test portion of the datasets:
+- To evaluate platypus on the test portion of the datasets, run:

   `mono ./bin/Release/Platypus.exe --variable-number V --ds-nest-level N --states-per-formula 500 --group-size 5 --prediction-number 10 --model M --evaluate-model`

   Replace V, N with:
     3, 0  -  to test on the 3 var, no nesting dataset
     2, 1  -  to test on the 2 var, nested dataset

   Replace M with the timestamp of the trained model (look in `data/models/`) to use.

 Testing Locust